melloddy/SparseChem/docs/main.md

-# Introduction

-This package provide **fast** and **accurate** machine learning models for biochemical applications.
-Especially, we support very high-dimensional models with sparse inputs, *e.g.*, millions of features and millions of compounds.

 # Installation

 SparseChem depends on **pytorch**, which you have to install first, other dependencies will be installed with the package: